Fatty Acids and Vitamins

 Capric Fatty Acid

 Capric Acid, a naturally occurring antioxidant, can be found in coconut oil, palm kernel oil, and to a lesser extent, goat’s milk.
-Classified as a non-essential fatty acid.
-Known as an emollient that helps to soften and smooth the skin’s surface.
-Which also helps skin retain moisture, a benefit that reduces the appearance of wrinkles.
+Classified as a non-essential fatty acid, it acts as an emollient, working to soften and smooth the skin’s surface.
+By enhancing the skin’s moisture retention capabilities, Capric Acid reduces the appearance of wrinkles.

-Considered safe for use on all skin types this acid has been chemically isolated and is widely used in commercial cosmetics for its emollient and antifungal properties not only benefit the skin but also contribute to extending the shelf life of cosmetic products.
+Capric Acid is considered safe for all skin types and has been isolated and widely used in commercial cosmetics.
+Its emollient and antifungal properties not only benefit the skin but also contribute to extending the shelf life of cosmetic products.

 Lauric Fatty Acid